Zucchini Banana Bread

 Top Tips

-Here is how you can make this healthy banana bread recipe perfectly every time!
+Here is how you can make these quick bread recipe perfectly every time!

 • Use a mix of plain and wholemeal flour, this yields a banana bread with higher fibre but still a great soft texture.
 If you cannot find wholemeal flour you can use a wholewheat flour